-How to Find Your Bank Routing and Account Number
+Finding Your Bank Routing and Account Numbers

 You can find your routing number and account number printed on the bottom of your checks.

-Protecting Your Routing and Account Number
+Protecting Your Routing and Account Numbers

 Although anyone can locate your bank’s routing number, your account number is not public information.
 Just like you are mindful about who sees your Social Security number, the same goes for your bank account number.

-Knowing the difference between these numbers and being able to locate them when you need them is key to making your financial transactions, from setting up autopay to sending people money, go off without a hitch.
+The routing number indicates at which bank your account is held, while the account number is your unique ID number at that bank.
+Knowing the difference between these numbers and being able to locate them when needed is vital to your financial transactions, from setting up autopay to sending people money, go off without a hitch.

-With SoFi Money, members can quickly transfer money straight from their phones using the mobile app, making everything from paying bills to splitting the dinner bill fast and simple.
+Another way to make money transfers and other everyday money moves go smoothly is to open an online bank account.
+With SoFi Checking and Savings, members can quickly transfer money straight from their phones using the mobile app, making everything from paying bills to splitting the dinner bill fast and simple.

 Photo credit: iStock/SeventyFour